 Our cost of product sales relates to sales of CAPLYTA.
 Cost of product sales primarily includes product royalty fees, overhead, and direct costs (inclusive of material, shipping, and manufacturing costs).
-Cost of product sales were approximately \$69,000 and \$0 for the three months ended March 31, 2020, and March 31, 2019, respectively, as there were no sales in 2019.

-For the product royalty fees, the Company entered into an exclusive License Agreement with Bristol-Myers Squibb Company ("BMS"), for which the Company is obliged to make tiered single digit percentage royalty payments ranging between 5 - 9% on sales of licensed products.
-The related royalties are recorded within cost of product sales on the statement of operations.
+For the product royalty fees, the Company entered into an exclusive License Agreement with Bristol-Myers Squibb Company ("BMS"), for which the Company is obliged to make tiered single digit percentage royalty payments ranging between 5-9% on sales of licensed products.
+The related royalties are recorded within cost of product sales on the condensed statement of operations.

-Prior to FDA approval of CAPLYTA, the Company recorded \$17.5 million of costs associated with the manufacturing of lumateperone as part of research and development expenses between 2017 and 2019.
-From December 20, 2019, the date of approval of CAPLYTA, through December 31, 2019 there was no production and no inventory costs were incurred.
+Prior to FDA approval of CAPLYTA, the Company expensed all costs associated with the manufacturing of lumateperone as part of research and development expenses.
+From December 20, 2019, the date of approval of CAPLYTA, through December 31, 2019 there was no production of inventory and therefore, no inventory costs were incurred.
 Therefore, at December 31, 2019, no inventory costs had been capitalized.
-The cost of product sales in the three months ended March 31, 2020 are lower than incurred because of previously expensed inventory.
+The cost of product sales in the three-month periods ended March 31, 2021 and 2020, are lower than incurred because of previously expensed inventory.